Georgiy-Petrov/StepwiseBuilderGenerator/Readme.md

 - **Default-value support**
   Supply a factory for a step so callers can use `.StepName()` with no arguments.

+- **`AndOverload<TSource, TValue>(mapper)`**
+ Define one or more overloads on a step so callers can pass in a different source type—which your `mapper` function will translate into the required parameter type.

 - **`BranchFrom(baseBuilder, baseStep)`**
   Insert an alternate path from one builder into another.